On $d$-stable locally checkable problems parameterized by mim-width: Applications

 \item $check(v, a, \ell_0, \ldots, \ell_{k+1}) = \left(a + \sum_{j=0}^{k+1} j\ell_j \geq k + \sum_{j=1}^{k+1} \ell_j\right)$ for all $v \in V(G)$, $a \in \ColorSet$ and $\ell_0, \ldots, \ell_{k+1} \in \N$. \end{itemize}

 Notice that $\textsc{w}$ is 1-stable and $check$ is $k$-stable, so this model also suffices our purposes.
-Furthermore, as mentioned in~\cite{LCPTreewidth}, by making slight changes in the model (that do not affect the $k$-stability of the functions or the number of colors by more than a constant factor) we can also express several variants of Roman domination, such as perfect~\cite{perfectDoubleRoman}, independent~\cite{independentDoubleRoman}, outer independent~\cite{outerindepDoubleRoman}, total~\cite{totalDoubleRoman}, signed~\cite{signedRoman}, signed total~\cite{signedTotalRoman} and maximal~\cite{LCPTreewidth}.
+Furthermore, as mentioned in~\cite{LCPTreewidth}, by making slight changes in the model (that do not affect the $k$-stability of the functions or the number of colors by more than a constant factor) we can also express several other variants of Roman domination, such as perfect~\cite{perfectDoubleRoman}, independent~\cite{independentDoubleRoman}, outer independent~\cite{outerindepDoubleRoman}, total~\cite{totalDoubleRoman} and maximal~\cite{LCPTreewidth}.
+For the signed~\cite{signedRoman} and signed total~\cite{signedTotalRoman} Roman domination, notice that they are color-counting, therefore FPT parameterized by clique-width~\cite{LCPcliquewidth}, however they are not $d$-stable for any~$d$.